pelavarre/byobash/README.md

 The year 1972 was a long time ago now
 - you don't actually have to keep it in place in misrule over you

-For example, iyou don't have to back off resignedly and put up with such talk-to-the-hand nonsense as
+For example, you don't have to back off resignedly and put up with such talk-to-the-hand nonsense as

     $ cp